Fred Thompson: Corruption case against Tennessee governor

 In 1977, Thompson represented Marie Ragghianti, a former Tennessee Parole Board chair, who had been fired for refusing to release felons after they had bribed aides to Democratic Governor Ray Blanton to obtain clemency.
 With Thompson's assistance, Ragghianti filed a wrongful termination suit against Blanton's office.
-During the trial, Thompson helped expose the cash-for-clemency scheme that eventually led to Blanton's removal from office.
 In July 1978, a jury awarded Ragghianti $38,000 ($139,165.09 in 2016 dollars) in back pay and ordered her reinstatement.

 Career as a lobbyist

 Thompson earned about $1 million in total from his lobbying efforts.
 Except for the year 1981, his lobbying never amounted to more than one-third of his income.
 According to the Memphis Commercial Appeal:

 Fred Thompson earned about half a million dollars from Washington lobbying from 1975 through 1993 ...
 Lobbyist disclosure records show Thompson had six lobbying clients: Westinghouse, two cable television companies, the Tennessee Savings and Loan League, the Teamsters Union's Central States Pension Fund, and a Baltimore-based business coalition that lobbied for federal grants.

 Thompson lobbied Congress on behalf of the Tennessee Savings and Loan League to pass the Garn–St. Germain Depository Institutions Act of 1982, which deregulated the savings and loan industry.
 A large congressional majority and President Ronald Reagan supported the act, but it was said to be a factor that led to the savings and loan crisis.
 Thompson received $1,600 for communicating with some congressional staffers on this issue.

 When Haitian President Jean-Bertrand Aristide was overthrown in 1991, Thompson made a telephone call to White House Chief of Staff John H. Sununu advocating restoration of Aristide's government, but said that was as a private citizen, not on a paid basis on Aristide's behalf.

 Billing records show that Thompson was paid for about 20 hours of work in 1991 and 1992 on behalf of the National Family Planning and Reproductive Health Association, a family planning group trying to ease a George H. W. Bush administration regulation on abortion counseling in federally funded clinics.

 After Thompson was elected to the Senate, two of his sons followed him into the lobbying business, but generally avoided clients where a possible conflict of interest might appear.
 When he left the Senate, some of his political action committee's fees went to the lobbying firm of one of his sons.